solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 *Grind* <!-- db_item-5852-0 --> into <!-- db_item-5856-0 --> or <!-- db_item-5854-0 --> into <!-- db_item-5858-0 -->

 ### Artisan+ (all the way to guru 50)
 There are a few ways to level processing on a larger scale.
-I want to highlight one specific methods that is effective, fairly straightforward and doesn't require selling materials on the market.
+I want to highlight one specific method that is easy, effective and doesn't require selling materials on the market.
 You may have already heard about it as the 'timber' or 'ship repair material' method.
 Here's how it works:

 #### The method